swift-nav/esthri/README.md

     list-objects    List remote objects in S3
     put             Upload an object to S3
-    s3-etag         Compute and print the S3 ETag of the file sync            Sync a directory with S3
+    s3-etag         Compute and print the S3 ETag of the file serve           Launch an HTTP server attached to the specified bucket sync            Sync a directory with S3
+    tail            Tail an object from S3
 ```

 ## Copyright